Compliance Year 2016 Auction Schedule and Results

 Each solar installation, as part of its RPS Solar Carve-Out or Solar Carve-Out II qualification by the Department of Energy Resources (DOER), will be given a set term of years during which it will have the right (but not the requirement) to deposit Solar Renewable Energy Certificates (SRECs) into the Auction Account.
-The term begins at 40 quarters or 10 years for Compliance Year 2010; however, it may be adjusted annually.
-All projects installed in a given year will be given the same term established for that year.
-The term for a project already installed/qualified does not change.
+The term shall be 40 quarters for all qualified Generation Units.

-DOER will establish an Auction Account on the NEPOOL GIS system, one for SREC I and one for SREC II deposits.
-Eligible SRECs that have been generated within the Auction Opt-In Term prescribed to that project by DOER at the time of its qualification can be deposited into the Auction Account.
-The Auction Account will be open to accept deposits of eligible, unsold SRECs during the final 31 days of the Compliance Year's 4 th quarter trading period (May 16-June 15).
+DOER will establish two separate Auction Accountson the NEPOOL GIS system, one for SREC I and one for SREC II deposits.
+Eligible SRECs that have been generated within the term prescribed to that project by DOER at the time of its qualification can be deposited into the Auction Account.
+The Auction Accounts will be open to accept deposits of eligible, unsold SRECs during the final 31 days of the Compliance Year's 4 th quarter trading period (May 16-June 15).

 Auction Timing and Design

 The Auction is open to any qualified bidders.
 However, bidders who are not licensed retail electric suppliers in Massachusetts with RPS compliance obligations are required to provide financial security prior to the auction to cover their full bid amounts.
-Both the SREC I and SREC II Auctions have a fixed price at $300/MWh.
+Both the SREC I and SREC II Auctions have a fixed price.
 Bids are for the volume of Re-minted Auction Account Attributes that bidders are willing to buy for this fixed price.
 For the Compliance Year 2016 auctions held in July 2017, both the SREC I and SREC II Auctions have a fixed price of $300/MWh.

 Clearing the Auction

 Once the auction clears, each bidder is awarded a portion of the total available SRECs proportional to the bidder's bid volume, relative to the total bid volume.
 Each successful bidder is required to submit payment for the awarded volume within 10 business days.